 Cleveland Metroparks Zoo

-Explore a beautifully landscaped Cleveland Metroparks Zoo just minutes from downtown Cleveland and the airport with nearly 3,000 animals from around the world.
+Explore a beautifully landscaped Cleveland Metroparks Zoo, just minutes from downtown Cleveland and the airport.
+The zoo is home to nearly 3,000 animals from around the world.

 Cleveland Botanical Garden

-Cleveland Botanical Garden is home to 10 acres of beautiful outdoor gardens and an 18,000-square-foot glasshouse featuring a Costa Rican rainforest full of lush plants, butterflies and birds, as well as to the spiny desert of Madagascar, where prickly plants, out-of-the-ordinary blooms and wonderfully weird plants and animals.
+Cleveland Botanical Garden is home to 10 acres of beautiful outdoor gardens and an 18,000-square-foot glasshouse featuring a Costa Rican rainforest full of lush plants, butterflies and birds, as well as to the spiny desert of Madagascar.
+You’ll see prickly plants, out-of-the-ordinary blooms and wonderfully weird plants and animals.
+If the weather is right, wander the outdoor gardens while you’re there.

-The Flats enjoys a rich history that began in the late 18th century.
-The area has undergone a stunning transformation from a manufacturing and distribution center to a unique district that attracts more than seven million visitors to the east and west banks of the Cuyahoga River.
-Excellent entertainment and nightlife now line the river, highlighted by two outdoor concert venues: The Time Warner Amphitheater and Nautica Pavillion.
+The Flats enjoys a rich history that began in the late 18th century and now attracts millions of visitors to the east and west banks of the Cuyahoga River.
+Two outdoor concert venues — the Warner Amphitheater and Nautica Pavilion — are just two of the fun entertainment options in this neighborhood.

 Gateway District and East 4th Street

-Little Italy is located at the base of Murray Hill, between University Circle and Cleveland Heights.
-It provides many of the city’s well-liked Italian restaurants and serves as the center of Italian culture in Greater Cleveland.
-Its unique mix of galleries, restaurants and bakeries makes it one of Cleveland’s most popular locations.
-Little Italy is home to many private art galleries and two private schools.
-It is also within walking distance of Case Western Reserve University, the notable Wade Oval Museums and University Hospitals of Cleveland.
+Little Italy is the center of Italian culture in Greater Cleveland.
+Its unique mix of galleries, restaurants, bakeries and private art galleries makes it one of Cleveland’s most popular locations.
 During the second weekend of August, the streets of Little Italy are packed with Italian food vendors, rides and a parade celebrating the Feast of the Assumption Festival.

 Tremont’s architectural gems demonstrate its rich cultural heritage.
 Located on the ridge directly above “The Flats,” Tremont offers fine dining, charming shops and an excellent view of downtown Cleveland and the Cuyahoga River.
-The area has become a favored site for artists’ studios and galleries.
-It is also one of Greater Cleveland’s prime destinations for dining and entertainment.
+The area has become a favorite site for artists’ studios and galleries.

-The Historic Warehouse District has emerged as downtown Cleveland’s premier residential and commercial area.
-Designated as a National Historic Landmark in 1982, The Warehouse District is home to a unique mix of restaurants, galleries, shops, businesses and nightclubs.
+Designated as a National Historic Landmark in 1982, the Warehouse District is home to a unique mix of restaurants, galleries, shops, businesses and nightclubs.
 Many of the old warehouses have now been transformed into loft-style condos and apartments.
-The District encompasses 43 acres and contains more than 70 original structures.